Building Autonomous Racing Intelligence.

 Stereo Depth Estimation

-The stereo camera pair feeds a Semi-Global Block Matching (SGBM) pipeline running at 15 FPS entirely on the Raspberry Pi 5 CPU.
+The stereo camera pair feeds a Semi-Global Block Matching (SGBM) pipeline running at 15 FPS entirely on the Raspberry Pi 5 (8 GB) CPU.
 The resulting dense depth map is published as a ROS 2 topic, leaving enough CPU headroom for SLAM, planning, and other algorithms to consume it simultaneously — no dedicated GPU needed.

 SGBM Stereo Depth